Firstborn (Judaism)

-The firstborn or firstborn son (Hebrew בְּכוֹר bəḵōr) is an important concept in Judaism.
+The firstborn or firstborn son (Hebrew: בְּכוֹר bəḵōr) is an important concept in Judaism.
 The role of firstborn son carries significance in the redemption of the first-born son, in the allocation of a double portion of the inheritance, and in the prophetic application of "firstborn" to the nation of Israel.

 Etymology and usage

-The semitic root B-K-R means "early" or "first" in Ancient Near East Semitic languages.
+The semitic root B-K-R is associated with the concepts of firstborn status, precedence and early ripening in several Ancient Near East Semitic languages.
 Biblical Hebrew contains various verbs from the B-K-R stem with this association.
 The plural noun bikkurim (vegetable first fruits) also derives from this root.
 The masculine noun bekhor (firstborn) is used of sons, as "Canaan begat Sidon his firstborn", while the feminine equivalent is bekhirah (בְּכִירָה), firstborn daughter.
 Derived from bechor is the qualitative noun bekhorah (בְּכוֹרָה) ("birthright"), related to primogeniture.

 Hebrew Bible

 The earliest account of primogeniture to be widely known in modern times involved Isaac's son Jacob being born second and Isaac's son, Esau being born first and entitled to the birthright, but eventually selling it to Jacob for a small amount of food.
 A similar transfer appears in where, although the tribe of Judah prevailed above their brethren, nevertheless the birthright (the double portion of two tribal allotments) was Joseph's.

 According to the Law of Moses, a father's firstborn is entitled to receive a double portion of his father's inheritance (compared to the other siblings). prohibits a husband with more than one wife from declaring the first son of the favoured wife to be his firstborn, if the unfavored wife has an older son.

 Firstborns had a special role in the sacrificial service.
 The Torah requires firstborn humans and animals to be "sanctified".
 Abel brought the firstborns of his flock as a sacrifice, and the Torah requires firstborns of the flock and herd to be brought as sacrifices.
 Firstborn humans and firstborn non-kosher animals, being unsuitable for sacrifices, were to be redeemed; Levites received the priestly role which originally belonged to firstborns.